SOGeKING-NUL/IncentiX/README.md

 ### *1. Running the Backend Server*

-Navigate to the IncentiX-backend directory and start the backend server:

-bash
-`cd IncentiX-backend
-npm start`

 The backend server will be running on http://localhost:1000.

 ### *2. Running the Frontend Client*

-Navigate to the client directory and start the frontend client:

-bash
-`cd client
-npm run dev`

 The frontend client will be running on http://localhost:5173.